khan-belal/CS50-Penalty-Shootout-Scratch/README.md

 Use the arrow keys to decide where to shoot the ball.
 Pressing the left key will shoot the ball left while the right key will point the ball towards the rightside of the net.
 To shoot the ball straight, press any other key on the keyboard.

 # Changelog
+## 1.0
+- Initial release
+## 1.1.0
+Added:
-- Added crowd noise when scoring goals
+- Added crowd noise when scoring goals to improve effect.

+Removed:
+-